-2. Not one thing exists apart from Him.
-Do you realize how great Jesus is?
-There's not one thing that exists that He didn't make.
-Even Satan was a created angel, as were the demons who rebelled and were expelled from heaven.
+Satan who was a created angel, as were the demons who rebelled and were expelled from heaven.

-Dear friend, you can trust Jesus, and here's why.
-He's the all powerful Life-giver.
+Dear friend, we can trust Jesus, and here's why.
+He is the all powerful Life-giver.
 Nothing exists apart from Him.
-Nothing surprises Him--it simply couldn't happen.
-Even the Cross was no surprise to Him.
+And if that's true, then nothing surprises Him.
+There's nothing outside of Himself that might influence Him.
+It simply couldn't happen.
+Even the cross was no surprise to Him.